CriistianRod/new-notion-youtube-schedule/README.md

 # new-notion-youtube-schedule
-Firtst draft of a blog created using Notion API
+First draft of a blog created using Notion API